turnierplan-NET/turnierplan.NET/README.md

 This readme describes how to deploy the application using the pre-built containers or how to get a local development environment up and running.

+> [!NOTE]
-> 🇩🇪 The user interface is currently only available in German.
+> The user interface is currently only available in German 🇩🇪

+Some screenshots of the application can be found in the [section below](#screenshots).

 ## Deployment